Few words about our approach in Music

 In this category each vibration or phrase is related to the main note of the musical scale that is used as a base and through which can be experienced and understood the micro-notes (shrutis) between each note.

-What makes Indian classical music so special is its profound relationship with meditation, a way to spiritual development of the musician and listener through the sound (Nada).
+What makes Indian classical music so special is its profound relationship with meditation.

 Though it is rich in lyricism and sensitivity mostly it aims to inspire a deep inner stillness within it's listener.